DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/if-you-want-to-change-career.md

     - content/train-to-be-a-teacher/promos/adviser-promo-career-changers
 navigation: 5.40
 navigation_title: How do I change to a career in teaching?
-navigation_description: Explore using your experience to inspire students by bringing your skills and expertise to the classroom.
+navigation_description: Use your experience to inspire students by bringing your skills and expertise to the classroom.
 ---

 A career change into teaching allows you to use the skills and expertise you’ve already developed to inspire young people.